HicirTech/JustWantPDF/README.md

     />
 </a>

-Just-Give-Me is a package to help you to get PDF in node.js envrionment.
+Just-Want-PDF is a package to help you to get PDF in node.js envrionment.
 Takes in many files, marge them, and output a single PDF result
 <hr/>